wojtossfm/godot_scml_importer/addons/import_scml/README.md

  * Bone scale animations will not work as expected due to how the scale handling is implemented in the plugin.
 Currently not expected to change as not expecting it to be a common concern for users (at least not reported).

 # Changelog

+### 0.10.2

+ * Logic that was removing duplicate keyframes on a track was only removing subset but leaving the last remaining set.
+   * If all keyframes for a track had the same value then it would leave them all.
+   * Thank you "Yanxiyimengya" for reporting this.
+   * I pondered if this is a breaking change but decided it is more of a bugfix given this optimisation behavious was already present and just was only touching some of the sets of keys.
+ * Adjusted structure of repository and export to make users lives easier.
+   * Thank you "Gramps" for reporting this (#40)

 ### 0.10.1